BIO

 ARTIST STATEMENT

 "Paula loves to paint" was written on my kindergarten report card.
 This remains as true today as it was then.
 My paintings are as much about paint as they are about person, place, and time.
 I am fascinated by light, by the interplay of light and shadow, by the tactility and flow of paint, by color.
 Nature is nature.
 Paint is paint.
 Nature inspires and informs my vision but I'm not interested in solely replicating what I see...rather, using paint to transform and resemble my perception of what I see and feel.
 Painting has always been a passion I can't ignore...not that there haven't been a million struggles and obstacles.
 My paintings are constructed to appear simple and easy to enter, yet they are a complex weave and distillation into essential elements of composition, color and shape.
 Each one contains a particular experience of being.
 When I paint a landscape I am preserving a vanishing treasure.
+When I paint a portrait I am painting a landscape of the soul.
 The act of painting is, for me, an act of deep connection and joy.

 Paula's Resume